Skip to Main Content

 How to apply for the Rising Scholars Osprey Test Prep Program?

-There is no separate application process for the Rising Scholars Osprey Test Prep Program.
+There is no separate application process for the Rising Scholars Osprey Test Prep Scholarship.
 Admitted students who meet the criteria are automatically considered for this scholarship.

 Who is eligible for The Jacksonville Commitment Scholarship?